 Each day begins with Circle Time, during which students are encouraged to express themselves and listen to their peers, developing empathy.
 The focus will vary from day to day and class to class, sometimes with topics that challenge and inspire, but each day seeking to develop that sense of self as well as developing an understanding of others.

-The Early Years curriculum is designed to enable the students to have a well-rounded education that links into the Middle Years and Upper Years International Baccalaureate (IB)* programme.
+The Early Years curriculum is designed to enable the students to have a well-rounded education that links into the International Baccalaureate (IB) Middle Years Programme (MYP) and Diploma Programme (DP).
 The core subjects of Language Arts, Mathematics, Religious Education, Science and Social Studies are taught by the Homeroom Teachers.
 Specialists teach subjects such as Art, Hindi, Library, Computer Skills, Drama, General Music and Physical Education.
 In core areas, appropriate skills are developed at each grade level and are based on the US Core Curriculum, which also underpins the Middle Years IB programme.
 In addition, and in line with the rest of the school, there is a Digital Curriculum, delivered at an age-appropriate level.

 Art education develops visual perception, practical skills and imagination, in addition to being profoundly connected to the idea of developing individual voice.
 Moving through the Early Years, students increasingly acquire skills in the areas of line, colour, value, shape and form, texture, and understanding space.
 Techniques employed include painting, drawing, printmaking, collage, papier-mache, needlecraft, batik and clay-work.
 The Art Teacher works closely with Homeroom Teachers to connect art projects with themes studied in core academic areas.